Ria424/developers-animatesdk-docs/Tools_object/Tools5.md

 #### Description

-Read-only property; A boolean value that is true if the left mouse button is currently down; false otherwise.
+Read-only property; `boolean`; A boolean value that is true if the left mouse button is currently down; false otherwise.

 #### Example